Tenza/configurations/ArchLinux Installation/4 - Installations.md

 ##### Steam Runtime

-One of the most common errors is due to broken/missing libraries, and steam may fail to start.
+One of the most common errors is due to broken/missing libraries, and Steam may fail to start.
 Steam installs its own older versions of some libraries collectively called the "Steam Runtime".
-These will often conflict with the libraries included in Arch Linux.
+These can conflict with the libraries included in Arch Linux.

 <pre>
 libGL error: unable to load driver: i965_dri.so